 - A. All safety equipment provided by the District must meet CAL/OSHA standards where a CAL/OSHA standard has been adopted.
 The District Process "Personal Protective Equipment" will be applied during the term of this agreement. - B. All employees are required to wear footwear appropriate to duties of their class.
-Employees whose job duties require safety shoes will be reimbursed for up to two hundred and twenty five dollars (\$200225.00) of the cost of safety shoes once yearly (calculated from the date of purchase), provided the shoes meet safety standards which are approved by the District and are purchased pursuant to the Personal Protective Equipment Policy and Procedure.
+Employees whose job duties require safety shoes will be reimbursed for up to two hundred dollars (\$200.00) of the cost of safety shoes once yearly (calculated from the date of purchase), provided the shoes meet safety standards which are approved by the District and are purchased pursuant to the Personal Protective Equipment Policy and Procedure.
 In addition, safety shoes for which the District has reimbursed the employee must be worn on the job.
-The District shall reimburse one hundred eighty-fivetwo hundred and ten dollars (\$185210.00) contribution for prescription safety glasses for those employees whose job duties are found to require such equipment.
+The District shall reimburse one hundred eighty-five dollars (\$185.00) contribution for prescription safety glasses for those employees whose job duties are found to require such equipment.
 Prescription glasses must be purchased pursuant to the Personal Protective Equipment Policy and Procedure.